 3. Pale Pink and Similar Shades

-This is another color that can have a calming and relaxing effect on people visiting your spa or salon business.
+Pink is another color that can have a calming and relaxing effect on females visiting your unisex spa or salon business.

-Some of the best shades of pale pink that you can use include ballet slipper pink, candy floss, baby pink, blush, dusty rose, champagne pink, peach, salmon, orchid pink, cotton candy, pale dogwood, and others.
+Some of the best shades of pale pink that you can include in your spa are ballet slipper pink, candy floss, baby pink, blush, dusty rose, champagne pink, peach, salmon, orchid pink, cotton candy, pale dogwood, and others.

-If you want to make your space look more sophisticated, consider adding some gray or navy blue accents.
+If you want to make your space look more modern and sophisticated, consider adding some gray, purple, or navy blue accents with pink shades.

 4. Light Browns or Tan for Neutrals